dennisss/p2pframe/README.md

 * Creating/managing networks of computers
 * Establishing/maintaining connections for one or more computers
 * Common Application Layer protocol for sending network messages
-* Synchronization of application files/binaries to all participating computers

 Running/Building
 ----------------